Richard III SocietySouth Australia Branch

 New members welcome – we meet on the first Saturday of the month except in January

-NOTE : due to the outbreak of Coronavirus in Australia, we have suspended April and May meetings and will advise about June.
+NOTE : due to the outbreak of Covid-19 in Australia, we have suspended April and May and June meetings.
 We are sorry for the inconvenience.
-Please contact Secretary Sue for more info.
+We will now gather on July 4th for the Coronation Lunch.
+More details coming soon.